Christopher Bell

 What types of students have you worked with?

-I work with all ages from 9 to 99.
-You are never too old to start.
-Students have gone on to join college, high-school and All-State orchestras.
+I work with motivated students of all ages, from 9 to 99.
+You are never too old to begin your musical journey!
+My studio roster typically includes:

 What questions should students think through before talking to teachers about their needs?